Control startup and shutdown order in Compose

 Compose V2 is included with all currently supported versions of Docker Desktop.
 For more information, see Migrate to Compose V2.

-You can control the order of service startup with the
+You can control the order of service startup and shutdown with the

 containers in dependency order, where dependencies are determined by